10up/gutenberg-lessons/README.md

 After going through the lessons, it's time to put all your newly learned skills together and build a block by yourself.
 Spend no more than ~4 hours on this block.
 Submit what you build to your Director of Engineering for review.

-__What to build__
+__What to Build__

-Your task is to build a block called "Byline".
+Your task is to build a block called "Author Byline".
 The block should show the author of the current post next to their avatar image.
-There should be a control for hiding the avatar image.
+There should be a block setting for hiding the avatar image.

 To start you should make a clone of the [10up WP Scaffold](https://github.com/10up/wp-scaffold).
 The block should be created as a part of the theme.